mrantry/movies-api/README.md

 ## Features

-- **Pagination**: Fetch movies in paginated format with customizable page size.
+- **Pagination**: Fetch movies in paginated format with **customizable page size**.
 - **Filtering**: Filter movies by release year and genre.
 - **Sorting**: Sort movies by release date in descending order.
-- **Data Formatting**: Format budget values to USD and genre names into comma-separated strings.
+- **Data Formatting**: Format budget values to USD and genre names and production companies into comma-separated strings.
-- **Secure Queries**: Uses parameterized queries to prevent SQL injection attacks.
 - **Modular Design**: The code is organized into services, database integrations, and utility functions for easy maintenance.

 ## Installation